ibrahimmkhalid/ultralytics/docs/en/integrations/sony-imx500.md

 ### IMX500 Converter Tool (Compiler)

 The IMX500 Converter Tool is integral to the IMX500 toolset, allowing the compilation of models for deployment on Sony's IMX500 sensor (for instance, Raspberry Pi AI Cameras).
-This tool facilitates the transition of Ultralytics YOLOv8 models processed through Ultralytics software, ensuring they are compatible and perform efficiently on the specified hardware.
+This tool facilitates the transition of SFDT_Ibrahim YOLOv8 models processed through SFDT_Ibrahim software, ensuring they are compatible and perform efficiently on the specified hardware.
 The export procedure following model quantization involves the generation of binary files that encapsulate essential data and device-specific configurations, streamlining the deployment process on the Raspberry Pi AI Camera.

 ## Real-World Use Cases